 - Cook for 15 minutes at a low simmer, or until the veggies are tender.

 - Garnish as you like and serve.

 1. Hatch chiles can be substituted with Anaheim chile peppers, though the flavor is a bit different, and to me they are less hot.
 Still tasty though.
 You can also find Hatch chiles in a can.
 They will be soft, so you will miss out on that texture when you bite in to one, but the flavor is good.

-2. If you can roast your Hatch chiles ahead of time, the flavor will be amazing!
+2. If you can roast your Hatch chiles in the oven before putting them in the soup, the flavor will be even more amazing!
 They will be much softer in the soup, but that may be a trade off you like!

 Resources to make this recipe and more

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.